This unfinished Victorian Mansion will make you want to break out the tool belt

 Photo by John Reeves, courtesy Derek Inghram

 The land on which the home stands was originally purchased in 1868 by Thomas Batman, a veteran of the War of 1812.
-In 1897, John & Mollie Hayes purchased the home and installed a window portrait of their daughters, Agnes and Angela, which remains in place today.
+In 1897, John and Mollie Hayes purchased the home and installed a window portrait of their daughters, Agnes and Angela, which remains in place today.

 A stained glass window sits over a piano in a mansion that dates to at least 1903.